This post is by OYS writer Alexis from Trading Cardio for Cosmos.

 Losing weight is hard.

 It should not be surprising that the carbonated sweet drinks are #1 on my list.
-Diet sodas are full of chemicals and artificial sweeteners known to actually slow your weight loss, and the non-diet versions can add tons of unnecessary sugar and calories.
-Did you know one can of non-diet soda per day can add as many as 15lbs of weight gain throughout a year?
+Diet sodas are full of chemicals, and artificial sweeteners are known to slow your weight loss, and the non-diet versions can add tons of unnecessary sugar and calories.
+Did you know one can of non-diet soda per day adds as many as 15lbs of weight gain throughout a year?